You will need the following applications installed:

 # macOS tail -f ~/Library/Caches/org.scalameta.metals/lsp.trace.json # Linux tail -f ~/.cache/metals/lsp.trace.json

-The traces are very verbose so it is recommended to delete the files if you are not interested in debugging the JSON communication.
+The traces are very verbose so it's recommended to delete the files if you are not interested in debugging the JSON communication.

 To debug the JVM with the Metals server, add a property to your

 Server Properties with the usual Java debugging flags, making sure you have